MARN-5895/Website/lectures/04_pythonbasics/README.md

 4. Most Python packages you are likely to want to use are developed in an open environment.
 The scientific Python ecosystem is dynamic and friendly.

+[Optional] In the 2-minute segment of video starting [here](https://youtu.be/gJd-Ohf1FfM?t=1145), physical oceanographer James Munroe explains why Python is probably the most effective programming language for scientific applications.
+The full video is recommended if you wish to have an overview about "Big Data Oceanography".

 Cesar began using Python when he started his Ph.D. in 2013.
 For data analysis, he used to code in Matlab.
 He was passionate about open science and wanted people everywhere to be able to verify his research results and build on his work (Firing's reason 3).
 It wasn't an easy transtion back then, because his advisor and most of his friends and colleagues in graduate school used Matlab, whose most primitive version was developed by geophysicists at IGPP/Scipps.
 He got through it with the help